davidgs/incubator-mynewt-site/docs/os/modules/bootloader/bootloader.md

 The bootloader in the Apache Mynewt project verifies the cryptographic signature of the firmware image before running it.
 It maintains a detailed status log for each stage of the boot process.
 For verification of the authenticity of the OS image, it:

-* Calculates hash of the image.
-* Uses public key to uncover hash value from included signature.
-* Compares the calculated and uncovered hashes for a match.

 The "secure bootloader" should be placed in protected memory on a given microcontroller.